-Interference of other metabolites in the extract was not separately investigated, as their contribution is low and taken into account by performing Blank analysis without added enzyme.
+The interference of other metabolites in the extract was not separately investigated, as their contribution is low and taken into account by performing a blank analysis without added enzyme.

-Warning: presence of potassium sorbate, borate, pyridine, bismuth in a sample can cause enzyme inhibition, and thus causing underestimation of the results.
+Warning: Potassium sorbate, borate, pyridine, and bismuth in a sample can cause enzyme inhibition, thus causing underestimation of the results.